bitvavo/python-bitvavo-api/README.md

 </details>

 #### Book subscription
 Sends an update whenever the order book for this specific market has changed.
 A list of tuples ([price, amount]) are returned, where amount ‘0’ means that there are no more orders at this price.
-If you wish to maintain your own copy of the order book, consider using the next function.
+If you wish to maintain your own copy of the order book, consider using the next methods.
 ```python
 websocket.subscriptionBookUpdate('BTC-EUR', ownCallback)
 ```